 The desired response to a large change in the load current is the first criteria.
-The output capacitor must supply the increased load current until the regulator responds to the load step.
-The regulator does not respond immediately to a large, fast increase in the load current such as transitioning from no load to a full load.
-The regulator generally requires two or more clock cycles for the control loop to sense the change in output voltage and adjust the peak switch current in response to the higher load.
-The output capacitance must be large enough to supply the difference in current for two clock cycles to maintain the output voltage within the specified range.
-Equation 32 shows the minimum output capacitance necessary, where $\Delta I{OUT}$ is the change in output current, $f{SW}$ is the regulators switching frequency and $\Delta V{OUT}$ is the allowable change in the output voltage.
-For this example, the transient load response is specified as a 4% change in $V{OUT}$ for a load step from 0.875 A to 2.625 A. Therefore, $\Delta I{OUT}$ is 2.625 A - 0.875 A = 1.75 A and $\Delta V{OUT}$ = 0.04 x 3.3 = 0.13 V. Using these numbers gives a minimum capacitance of 44.9 μF.
+The output capacitor needs to supply the increased load current until the regulator responds to the load step.
+A regulator does not respond immediately to a large, fast increase in the load current such as transitioning from no load to a full load.
+The regulator usually needs two or more clock cycles for the control loop to sense the change in output voltage and adjust the peak switch current in response to the higher load.
+The output capacitance must be large enough to supply the difference in current for 2 clock cycles to maintain the output voltage within the specified range.
+Equation 32 shows the minimum output capacitance necessary, where ΔI{OUT} is the change in output current, f sw is the regulators switching frequency and ΔV{OUT} is the allowable change in the output voltage.
+For this example, the transient load response is specified as a 4% change in V{OUT} for a load step from 1.25 A to 3.75 A. Therefore, ΔI{OUT} is 3.75 A - 1.25 A = 2.5 A and ΔV{OUT} = 0.04 x 3.3 V = 0.13 V. Using these numbers gives a minimum capacitance of 95 μF.
 This value does not take the ESR of the output capacitor into account in the output voltage change.
 For ceramic capacitors, the ESR is usually small enough to be ignored.
-Aluminumelectrolytic and tantalum capacitors have higher ESR that must be included in load step calculations.
+Aluminum electrolytic and tantalum capacitors have higher ESR that must be included in load step calculations.

-The output capacitor must also be sized to absorb energy stored in the inductor when transitioning from a high-to-low load current.
-The catch diode of the regulator does not sink current so energy stored in the inductor produces an output-voltage overshoot when the load current rapidly decreases.
-A typical load-step response is shown in Figure 34.
-The excess energy absorbed in the output capacitor increases the voltage on the capacitor.
+The output capacitor must also be sized to absorb energy stored in the inductor when transitioning from a high to low load current.
+The catch diode of the regulator can not sink current so energy stored in the inductor can produce an output voltage overshoot when the load current rapidly decreases.
+A typical load step response is shown in Figure 38.
+The excess energy absorbed in the output capacitor will increase the voltage on the capacitor.
 The capacitor must be sized to maintain the desired output voltage during these transient periods.

-Equation 33 calculates the minimum capacitance required to keep the output voltage overshoot to a desired value, where $L_O$ is the value of the inductor, $I{OH}$ is the output current under heavy load, $I{OL}$ is the output under light load, $V_f$ is the peak output voltage, and $V_I$ is the initial voltage.
-For this example, the worst-case load step is from 2.625 A to 0.875 A. The output voltage increases during this load transition, and the stated maximum in our specification is 4% of the output voltage, which makes $V_f = 1.04 \times 3.3 = 3.432$ . $V_I$ is the initial capacitor voltage, which is the nominal output voltage of 3.3 V. Using these numbers in Equation 33 yields a minimum capacitance of 38.6 $\mu$ F.
+Equation 33 calculates the minimum capacitance required to keep the output voltage overshoot to a desired value, where L_O is the value of the inductor, I{OH} is the output current under heavy load, I{OL} is the output under light load, V_f is the peak output voltage, and Vi is the initial voltage.
+For this example, the worst case load step will be from 3.75 A to 1.25 A. The output voltage increases during this load transition and the stated maximum in our specification is 4 % of the output voltage.
+This makes $V_f = 1.04 \times 3.3 \ V = 3.43 \ V$.
+Vi is the initial capacitor voltage that is the nominal output voltage of 3.3 V. Using these numbers in Equation 33 yields a minimum capacitance of 68 μ F.

-Equation 34 calculates the minimum output capacitance needed to meet the output voltage ripple specification, where $f{\text{SW}}$ is the switching frequency, $V{\text{ORIPPLE}}$ is the maximum allowable output voltage ripple, and $I{\text{RIPPLE}}$ is the inductor ripple current.
-Equation 34 yields 11.4 $\mu$ F.
+Equation 34 calculates the minimum output capacitance needed to meet the output voltage ripple specification, where fsw is the switching frequency, $V{ORIPPLE}$ is the maximum allowable output voltage ripple, and I{RIPPLE} is the inductor ripple current.
+Equation 34 yields 30 μ F.

-Equation 35 calculates the maximum ESR an output capacitor can have to meet the output voltage ripple specification.
-Equation 35 indicates the ESR must be less than 18 m $\Omega$ .
+Equation 35 calculates the maximum ESR an output capacitor must meet the output voltage ripple specification.
+Equation 35 indicates the equivalent ESR should be less than 10 m Ω .

-The most stringent criteria for the output capacitor is 44.9 $\mu$ F required to maintain the output voltage within regulation tolerance during a load transient.
+The most stringent criteria for the output capacitor is 95 μ F required to maintain the output voltage within regulation tolerance during a load transient.